Australian Capital Territory House of Assembly: Creation of the Assembly

 The assembly was first created in 1975 by the Whitlam government, as a response to frequent criticism about the lack of representation for the citizens of the territory.
 Whitlam had appointed the local federal MP, Kep Enderby, as Minister for the ACT, and Enderby sought to create a new representative body along the lines of the Northern Territory Legislative Assembly, which had been created in 1974.
 Elections were held for the first Legislative Assembly on 28 September that year, with representatives of the Labor Party, Liberal Party, Australia Party, and several independents taking seats in the Assembly.
 Unlike its Northern Territory counterpart, it was not made self-governing in 1977.

 Nine members were elected by Single Transferable Vote proportional representation from each of the ACT's two federal House of Representatives divisions, making 18 in total.
 Independent members who vacated mid-term were replaced by recounting their original votes to their next preferences to choose a runner-up.
 Members endorsed by a political party were replaced by a nominee of that party.

 The new Assembly began sitting in the then-Civic Offices, later renovated to become the current Legislative Assembly Building.
 An independent MLA, Jim Pead, took office as the first President (the equivalent of the Speaker) of the new body.
-Gordon Walsh became the first leader of the Labor caucus, with Dr Peter Hughes leading the Liberal caucus.
+Gordon Walsh became the first leader of the Labor caucus, with Peter Hughes leading the Liberal caucus.
 Both were replaced in 1977; Walsh joined the nascent Australian Democrats, and was replaced as leader by Peter Vallee, Hughes quit the Liberal Party and was replaced as leader by Jim Leedman.
 Ivor Vivian became the leader of the Australia Party, before being replaced by Walsh in 1977.
 The first Assembly saw two prominent members on its benches: future federal ministers Ros Kelly and Susan Ryan.
 Ryan resigned during the first term, successfully seeking a seat in the Senate.